remusa/algorithms-practice/algorithms_&_data_structures/12_searching/search_comparison.md

 # Comparing Search Algorithms

-We have seen two ways to search for a value in a list.
 Linear search works on both unsorted and sorted lists.
 Binary search works only on sorted lists.

-Let's take a deeper look at each of the searching algorithms.

 ## Comparing Linear Search and Binary Search